Abby Dowse Looks Super Hot In A Lace Lingerie Set On Instagram: ‘Lady In Red’

 Abby Dowse took to Instagram today to share a steamy new post that highlighted her insanely toned figure.
-The brand new snap showed the social media sensation posing in a sexy Fashion Nova set.
+The brand-new snap showed the social media sensation posing in a sexy Fashion Nova set.

 Abby wore a red bra-and-panty combo, which flaunted her killer physique and ample assets.
 The bra featured soft cups made of a semi-sheer fabric with intricate lace detailing.
 While the cups had no lining, the embroidery managed to cover her nipples from exposure.
 The edges were scalloped, and the deep neckline exposed an ample amount of cleavage.
 Thin straps clung to her shoulders for support, but her bust stretched out the piece.

-She sported panties, which were made of the same semi-sheer and lace fabric.
-It had a narrow waistband that was made of satin material, and it hugged her waist, highlighting the curves of her hips.
+She sported panties, which were made of the same semi-sheer, lace fabric.
+They had a narrow waistband made of satin material, which hugged her waist to highlight the curves of her hips.
 The high leg cuts also exposed plenty of skin, and the low cut in the front accentuated her taut stomach.
-She paired the set with a matching garter belt that hugged her slim waist.
+She paired the set with a matching garter belt that hugged her slim midsection.
 The bold-colored intimates flattered her skin tone.

 Abby decided to take the saucy snap inside the bathroom.
-Daylight and artificial lights illuminated the room, as well as her bodacious curves.
+Daylight and artificial lights illuminated the room and her bodacious curves.
 She posed by standing in front of the sink, which had a mirror.
 The babe popped her hip to the side and placed her right hand on the flat surface while she was holding her phone with her left hand.
 She raised the mobile device just above her shoulder as she gazed at the screen and took the selfie.

 The influencer decided to wear minimal jewelry to keep the focus solely on her new underwear set.
 She wore her usual necklace with a cross pendant, two thin bracelets, and a ring.
 As for her luscious locks, she parted them to the side and left the long strands hanging over her shoulders.